 Symptoms and Complications

 Technically, preeclampsia is mild if blood pressure is over 140/90 mm Hg (see our condition article on high blood pressure), or if it rises by more than a certain amount and there is protein in the urine or swelling of the hands, ankles, and feet.
-Severe preeclampsia is diagnosed when blood pressure is over 160/110 mm Hg, accompanied by severe proteinuria, severe headache, abdominal pain, visual problems, or decreased growth of the baby.
+Severe preeclampsia is diagnosed when blood pressure is over 160/110 mm Hg, accompanied by severe proteinuria, severe headache, abdominal pain, visual problems, shortness of breath, confusion, or decreased growth of the baby.

 Visual problems may occur because high blood pressure stresses the retina, pushing it forward.
 In extreme cases, this can lead to retinal detachment and possibly blindness.